EJacobson96/Milestone/README.md

 ## Back End Testing & Development.
 * Milestone’s back end is built using Go(golang).
 You can access the api server endpoints using [Postman][16] for testing.
 Also, included in the backend code are bash scripts used for SSH-ing into any VM in the cloud and deploying the api server to whichever cloud service being used for hosting.

+## Future plans
+Milestone is a prototype developed for the [Innovation & Performance Team][1], and at this point is entirely their property.
+This repository will be transferred to their ownership at some point in the coming months, and will act as a basis for any of the team's future plans for the development or deployment of Milestone.

 ## Contributors & Contact
 * Iean Drew
 	* Email: ieand@uw.edu